-People keep talking about how important it is to be open-minded but they rarely talk about how to be open-minded.
-Or why it’s so hard to become open-minded.
+People keep talking about the importance of being open-minded but they rarely talk about how to be open-minded.
+Or why it’s so hard to become more open-minded.

 Open-mindedness is indeed one of the most important personality traits that one must seek to develop.
 A closed-minded person can never be truly free for they dwell in the prison of their own ideas and beliefs.

 A person with a closed mind is never able to stretch their thinking into the vast expanse of imagination and myriad possibilities.

 Open-mindedness is simply the ability to receive new information, especially when it tends to contradict the pre-existing information in the mind.

 In other words, open-mindedness is not being rigidly attached to one’s own ideas, opinions, and beliefs.
 It involves considering the possibility that these ideas may be wrong.
 An open-minded person, therefore, is also humble.